USFCA-MSDS/MSDS-631/README.md

 successful at solving a massive set of problems on data types including images and sequential data.
 This success drove the extension of deep learning to other discrete domains such as sets, point clouds , graphs, and 3D shapes.

-This course introduces the student to a range of topics and concepts in deep learning including the foundation neural networks, most common neural network architectures such as MLP, con- volutional neural networks, and recurrent neural networks to name a few.
+This course introduces the student to a range of topics and concepts in deep learning including the foundation neural networks, most common neural network architectures such as MLP, convolutional neural networks, and recurrent neural networks to name a few.
 We will also go over advanced topics such as generative models, geometric deep learning and graph neural networks.
 The course covers a practical aspects of deep learning and students get to learn how to use pytroch for creation/training/ineference of various networks.
 Intuition, mathematical notions as well as the practical aspects are all emphasized throughout the course and by the end of the course the student